JulissaDantes/contracts-playground/README.md

 [ ] cross chain bridge demo tutorial
 [ ] Make the cryptomyriad deploy an upgradeable system that upgrades all instances with a beacon proxy [ ] Rust project
+[ ] Timelock based withdrawls that alert the user it approved a withdrawl